LuxinZhang902/Durin/FRONTEND_INTEGRATION_GUIDE.md

-# Frontend Integration Guide - FinShield AI
+# Frontend Integration Guide - Durin

 This guide shows you **exactly** how to connect your frontend to the FinShield backend API.